 In the 1980s the average pharmacy was filling 75 scripts a day and it was the pharmacist who was running them all through the computer.
-Today they are averaging three times that volume, and it’s the technician who is inputting the data and transmitting the insurance claim.
-In the workflow when the prescriptions come down the counter we have a quality control verification step where the pharmacist can have two or three techs feeding him prescriptions and the pharmacist just scans a barcode on the label and it brings that prescription up.
+Today, they are averaging three times that volume and it’s the technician who is inputting the data and transmitting the insurance claim.
+In the workflow when the prescriptions come down the counter, we have a quality control verification step where the pharmacist can have two or three techs feeding him prescriptions and the pharmacist just scans a barcode on the label and it brings that prescription up.
 The pharmacist can see a scanned image of the prescription as it was written and how it was entered into the computer to look for any mistakes.
 If it’s a controlled substance the pharmacist checks the patient’s narcotic score.
 That can all be completed at that stage.

 The fact that we’re reducing DIR fees is because the star ratings are all higher and it goes back to patient adherence.
-And that goes back to us being proactive on communicating with the patient about clinical metrics, like blood pressure.
+And that goes back to us being proactive in communicating with the patient about clinical metrics, like blood pressure.
 This then shows up on those clawbacks from the third parties.

 One of the best things about RxMaster is that we work closely with our stores and we respond really quickly.
 This can make a big difference for the stores.

-You know, there’s a pretty high resistance to change, to changing your computer system.
+You know, there’s a pretty high resistance to change, to changing your computer system and pharmacy software.
 We’re driven by integrity and serving our customers.
 We want to serve these people and be as big a benefit to them as we can, and that’s what I’d like to try and get across in our advertising this year.
 I want to let everyone know there are still family-owned companies out there that are small enough to really engage with the owners of those stores and provide the service they just can’t get anywhere else.

 We’ve had a true modern Windows system for over 15 years now.
 We have modern technology and the benefit of being small enough to provide great service.